 This post contains affiliate links, which means we may make a commission at no extra cost to you should you click on the link and make a purchase.
 As an Amazon Associate we earn from qualifying purchases.

-Get your glue gun out!
-It's perfect for decorating the box.
+Get your glue gun ready!

 For these, I used an oblong box.
 First I spray painted the inside black.
 Then I put padding on the top and covered it with a shiny green fabric.